mitre/heimdall2/README.md

 ### How to Install

-If you would like to change Heimdall to your needs, Heimdall has 'Development Mode' you can use, where if you make changes to the code, the app will automatically rebuild itself and use those changes.
-Please note that you should *not* run development mode when deploying Heimdall for general usage.
-To get started on a Debian-based distribution, follow these steps:
+If you would like to change Heimdall to your needs, you can use Heimdall's 'Development Mode' to ease the development process.
+The benefit to using this mode is that it will automatically rebuild itself and use those changes as soon as you make them.
+Please note that you should not run development mode when deploying Heimdall for general usage.

 1. Install system dependencies with your system's package manager.